cube3power/atsd/rule-engine/README.md

 The rule engine enables automation of repetitive tasks based on real-time statistical analysis of the incoming data.

-Such tasks may include triggering a web hook, executing a system command, sending an alert to an [email](email.md) or [Slack channel](web-notifications.md), or generating derived metrics.
+Such tasks may include triggering a webhook, executing a system command, sending an alert to an [email](email.md) or [Slack channel](web-notifications.md), or generating derived metrics.

 The engine evaluates rule conditions against incoming series, message, and property commands and executes response actions when appropriate: